 Formed over millions of years by water and glacial erosion, the Dales are a diverse collection of landscapes, each one unique and recognisable with its own communities and traditions.

-Historically travel along a valley was much easier that between valleys.
+Historically travel along a valley was much easier than between valleys.
 The valley floors are more fertile and easier to farm, while the fells (hilltops) were subject to harsher weather.
 Communities developed along the length of valleys, and the rivers that formed them, meaning each individual dale developed quite differently.

 Life in the Yorkshire Dales is still very much inspired by the agricultural calendar, with agricultural shows and local events that bring the communities together with celebrations at high points throughout the year.